zivaharoni/capacity-estimator-via-dine/README.md

 # Capacity Estimation via Directed Information Neural Estimator (DINE)

-This repository contains an implementation of capacity of continuous channels as introduced in (Link will be added in the future).
+This repository contains an implementation of capacity estimator of continuous channels as introduced in (Link will be added in the future).

 ## Prerequisites